baneteasnow/baneteasnow.github.io/_pages/now.md

 pageread1: 9

 # 2
-booktitle3: "Yeniden"
+booktitle2: "Yeniden"
-bookyear3: 2023
+bookyear2: 2023
-author3: "Zeyneb Uras"
+author2: "Zeyneb Uras"
-sayfa3: 136
+sayfa2: 136
-pageread3: 22
+pageread2: 22

 # 3
-booktitle4: "I Can Do It"
+booktitle3: "I Can Do It"
-bookyear4: 2019
+bookyear3: 2019
-author4: "Louise L. Hay"
+author3: "Louise L. Hay"
+sayfa3: 80
+pageread3: 1

+# 4
+booktitle4: "The New Age of Catastrophe"
+bookyear4: 2024
+author4: "Alex Callinicos"
-sayfa4: 80
+sayfa4: 328
 pageread4: 1

-# 4
+# 5
-booktitle5: "The New Age of Catastrophe"
+booktitle5: "To Be a Machine"
-bookyear5: 2024
+bookyear5: 2018
 author5: "Alex Callinicos"
-sayfa5: 328
+sayfa5: 272
 pageread5: 1

-# 5
-booktitle6: "To Be a Machine"
-bookyear6: 2018
-author6: "Alex Callinicos"
-sayfa6: 272
-pageread6: 1

 #
 #